After the upcoming Fall 2017 semester, the next time CSCI E-93 will be offered is in the Spring 2019 semester.

 In addition to programming in conventional languages (either C, C++, or Java), students will learn how to write code in VHDL.
 This is the Hardware Description Language that we will use to configure the Altera FPGA.
 All students are required to use the Altera Quartus II Web Edition Software, Version 13.0, Service Pack 1, released June, 2013.
 This software may be downloaded from the Altera web site, is free, and no license is required.
 The software runs only on either Windows or Linux.
 The specific version of Altera Quartus software that students should use may be updated during the class term.

 When using "git" and code.seas.harvard.edu, make sure that your cloned repository is appropriately shared with your TA and the instructor.
 Information on using "git" and setting up your repository is available on the section web site.
-Tag each of your submissions as follows; specify "questionnaire" for the course questionnaire, specify "ps1-submit" for Problem Set 1, "ps2-submit" for Problem Set 2, etc., specify "prelim-term-project" for the Preliminary Final Project Problem Set, and specify "term-project" for the Term Project.
+Tag each of your submissions as follows; specify "ps0-submit" for Problem Set 0 (the course questionnaire, fix this program, and word count), specify "ps1-submit" for Problem Set 1, "ps2-submit" for Problem Set 2, etc., specify "prelim-term-project" for the Preliminary Final Project Problem Set, and specify "term-project" for the Term Project.

 Our midterm exam is a three hour long proctored exam.
 Students who live within the six-state New England area (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont) must come to campus to take the exam (of course, any student may choose to come to campus to take the exam).
 See Distance Learning Links: Midterm Exam for more information for distance students.